umn-ansible/umn_user_management_role/README.md

     groups: []
     shell: /bin/bash
     create_home: yes
+    # Permit the user to have a crontab (denied by default by the system)
+    allow_cron: no
     # Should all ssh keys defined for directory users be added for
     # deploy access via ssh?
 Any individual user from umn_user_management_directory_users
     # will have their ssh private keys installed for use with this user